Ruy-Araujo/Ruy-Araujo/README.md

 Welcome stranger!

-I'm Ruy Araujo a student from Brazil. i'm learning how to code and i like to write in Python Code.
+I'm Ruy Araujo a student from Brazil. i'm learning how to code and i like to write in Python/Javascrip Code.
 I have a degree in electronics and in my spare time I love to create projects.

 For my programming projects, I usually only upload to Github once I make significant progress.
 Feel free to create a pull request to contribute to any of my repositories.

 ## About me

 - 🔭 I’m currently working on My studies
-- 🌱 I’m currently learning SCRUM
+- 🌱 I’m currently learning React
 - 💬 Ask me about animes,games and technology
 - 😄 Pronouns: He/ -San